Theis the successor to the famed Form 2. Our current top pick for "Best Resin 3D Printer", check out our full review to learn why.

 Dimensions: 405 x 375 x 530 mm

-The Formlabs Form 3 is available from the retailers listed below.
+The Formlabs Form 3 is available from the retailers listed to the right.

 You can’t subscribe to updates from All3DP.
 Learn more…